brazilian-utils/brutils-python/CONTRIBUTING_EN.md

 - My changelog message here. [#<issue_number>](<issue_link>)
 ```

 Note that the order of sections by type matters.
 We have a lint that checks this, so the sections must be ordered alphabetically.
-First Added, then Changed, third Deprecated, and so on.
+First `Added`, then `Changed`, third `Deprecated`, and so on.

 Now, let’s say you have another entry to add, and its type is Added.
 Since we already have a section for that, you should just add a new line: